iurteaga/hmc/README.md

-# hmc
+# Hormonal menstrual cycle project

-Repository for the work on hormonal menstrual cycle
+Repository for the work on hormonal menstrual cycle: experiments with mechanistic models and machine learning.

-Contains source code and documentation.
+Towards Personalized Modeling of the Female Hormonal Cycle: Experiments with Mechanistic Models and Gaussian Processes Iñigo Urteaga, David J. Albers, Marija Vlajic Wheeler, Anna Druet, Hans Raffauf, Noémie Elhadad Accepted poster at NIPS 2017 Workshop on Machine Learning for Health (https://ml4health.github.io/2017/)

 ## Directories

-### doc

-Latex files (and corresponding pdfs) for reports and articles on the hmc problem:

-- doc/ml4h_2017: Article submitted to https://ml4health.github.io/2017/

 ### src

-Directory where algorithms for simulation and prediction of hmc data are implemented.
+Directory where the algorithms for simulation and prediction of hmc data are implemented.

 ### scripts

-Helpful python (and bash) code for plotting and evaluation of hmc algorithms.
+Python code for plotting and evaluation of hmc algorithms.

+### example_data

+Examples of siimulated hormonal data from the mechanistic model, for specific parameterizations.